spance/suft/README.md

 -s:  for server
 -fr: enable fast retransmission (useful for lossy link)
 -sr: don't shrink window when a lot of packets were lost
+-ft: flat traffic (slow down bursty traffic, useful when sender has more bandwidth than receiver)
 ```

 Examples: